abetwothree / laravel-ts-publish

 For every calling convention, model/enum binding rule, query-string behavior, route defaults, form-spoofing detail, and the Inertia/FormRequest typing helpers, see the full Routing documentation.

-Laravel Form Request rules() methods are statically analyzed and converted into a TypeScript interface describing the request payload — no need to hand-maintain a separate type for what your validation rules already define.
+A Form Request's rules() method is analyzed statically and becomes a TypeScript interface for the request payload, so you don't hand-maintain a second type for what your validation rules already define.

 Key capabilities: